ResursBank/ecom2/README.md

 ### -#- \Resursbank\Ecom\Module\Payment\Repository::search()

 Let's you search for legacy payments placed with older API:s.
-Useful if you are migration from an older system to Ecom.
+Useful if you are migrating from an older system to Ecom.
 If so, you can view this as your **get** for old payments.
 These can then be handled just like any other payment.

 **Note that this method will return a list of payments.**